 This agent is easy to install on your host and endpoints, and has a small footprint.
 An installed Agent provides continuous endpoint security monitoring, allowing USM Anywhere to quickly detect threats on your essential assets without the time-consuming manual configuration and setup tasks required to implement and integrate a third-party tool.

 The installed AlienVault Agent communicates over an encryptedCryptographic transformation of data into a form that conceals the data's original meaning to prevent it from being known or used. channel to send data directly to USM Anywhere and buffers data locally when the connection to USM Anywhere is unavailable.
-When a new Agent registers with your USM Anywhere environment, it checks for the latest AlienVault Agent version.
-Subsequent updates after the initial install and handled manually through the The Agent Command Script.
+When a new Agent is registered with your USM Anywhere environment, the system checks the AlienVault Agent version.
+Subsequent updates after the initial install are performed manually through the The Agent Command Script.
 To find out more about the most recent Agent versions, see the AlienVault Agent updates on the Product Announcements page.

 To install the AlienVault Agent on your Windows, Linux, or AlienVault Agent Installation on macOS Hosts endpoints, you generate an installation script in USM Anywhere that is specific to your USM Anywhere environment.
 When you run the installation script on the host system, the installed agent automatically registers with your USM Anywhere instance and configures the system to automatically collect data from the endpoint for threat detection.
 AlienVault recommends the host system has a minimum of 4GB memory and two CPU cores for the Agent.